strimzi/strimzi.github.io/_posts/2024-08-07-accessing-kafka-with-gateway-api.md

 1. `TCPRoute`s, which proxy unencrypted TCP traffic.
 2. `TLSRoute`s, which control encrypted TCP traffic.

-The `HTTPRoute` and `GRPCRoute` resources will not work with Kafka because Kafka does not speak an HTTP or GRPC-based protocol.
+The `HTTPRoute` and `GRPCRoute` resources will not work with Kafka because Kafka does not speak an HTTP or gRPC-based protocol.

 _NOTE: The `HTTPRoute` resource has reached GA in the Gateway API; however, the `TLSRoute` is still in beta.
 Some advise not using it, but it should be fine as long as you check release notes and test before upgrading!_